dipakcode1710/flowforge_framework/README.md

 # 🚀 FlowForge Framework – Usage Guide

-FlowForge is a lightweight Java backend framework designed for fast API development with minimal setup and clean developer experience.
+FlowForge is a lightweight Java backend framework designed for fast API development with minimal setup and a clean developer experience.

 This guide explains how to **use the framework**, not how it is built.